microsoft/CloudAdoptionFramework/ready/README.md

 The following code samples are designed to augment the guidance found in the Cloud Adoption Framework's ready section, which focuses on the creation of landing zones:

-**[Migration landing zone](landing-zone-sample/migration-landing-zone/README.md)**: Create an initial migration landing zone to quickly begin migrating your first workload to the cloud.
+**migration-landing-zone**: Create an initial migration landing zone to quickly begin migrating your first workload to the cloud.

-**[Migration landing zone - governance addition](landing-zone-sample/migration-landing-zone-governance/README.md)**: Add some initial governance controls to the migration landing zone
+**migration-landing-zone-governance**: Add some initial governance controls to the migration landing zone

-**[Import & export blueprints](landing-zone-sample/import-export-blueprints/README.md)**: Powershell script for importing and exporting blueprints
+**import-export-blueprints**: Powershell script for importing and exporting blueprints